-Colorado wage withholding is not required for compensation paid to a Colorado resident for active duty service in the armed forces of the United States if all of the following conditions are met:

-- > the servicemember's home of record is Colorado - the servicemember became a resident of another state; and - thereafter the servicemember reacquired Colorado residency.
+Colorado wage withholding is not required for compensation paid to a Colorado resident for active duty service in the armed forces of the United States if the servicemember's home of record is Colorado, the servicemember became a resident of another state, and then reacquired Colorado residency.
+See FYI Income 21 for additional information.